Juan Rodriguez Cabrillo - A Voyage of Discovery

 As the park’s namesake, Juan Rodriguez Cabrillo led the first European expedition to explore what is now the west coast of the United States.
 Cabrillo departed from the port of Navidad, Mexico, on June 27, 1542.
 Three months later he arrived at "a very good enclosed port," which is known today as San Diego Bay.
 Historians believe he anchored his flagship, the San Salvador, on Point Loma's east shore near Cabrillo National Monument.
 Cabrillo later died during the expedition, but his crew pushed on, possibly as far north as Oregon, before thrashing winter storms forced them to back to Mexico.

-Cabrillo National Monument, established in 1913, commemorates Juan Rodriguez Cabrillo's voyage of discovery.
+Cabrillo National Monument, established in 1913, commemorates Juan Rodriguez Cabrillo's voyage of exploration.
 A heroic statue of Cabrillo looks out over the bay that he first sailed into on September 28, 1542.
 At the Visitor Center, the film "In Search of Cabrillo" and an exhibit hall present Cabrillo's life and times.
 Ranger-led programs about Cabrillo are usually available on weekends and on many weekdays during summer months.

 The Young Conqueror

-Cabrillo was a conquistador in his youth.
+Born in Spain, Cabrillo was a conquistador in his youth.
 The term “conquistador” is the name applied to the mostly Spanish soldiers who explored, conquered, and settled in the New World.
 We know little of Cabrillo's early years until 1519, when his name appears in the ranks of those who served in the army of famous conquistador Hernan Cortes.
 In the terrible battles between the Aztecs and the Spanish, Cabrillo fought as a captain of crossbowmen.

 Metal weapons, good tactics, and great bravery made the conquistadors formidable opponents.
 The Aztecs, however, were also very brave and they greatly outnumbered the Spanish.
 Ultimately, what tipped the scales in favor of the Spanish was smallpox.
 The disease, previously unknown in the New World, swept through Aztec defenders and killed perhaps a quarter of their population.
 Everywhere the Spanish went, advanced disease went before them, making it possible for a relatively few Europeans to conquer the New World.